cfpb/ccdb5-ui/CONTRIBUTING.md

 Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
 In the absence of such guidelines, mimic the styles and patterns in the existing code-base.

+## Release management

+Ready to publish changes to npm?

+1. Ensure you're on `main` and `git pull` to confirm you're up-to-date.
+1. Run `yarn run prepack` to copy the latest JS into the `dist` directory.
+1. Run `yarn run release` to start the release.